beatricepedretti/USS_ENTERPRISE/README.md

 Knowing that :
 <ul>
-  <li>D2 is the distance between the middle of the crankshaft and the Z-axis</li>
+  <li>D2 is the distance between the middle of the crankshaft of the second servomotor and the Z-axis</li>
   <li>ARM_LENGTH is the length of the connection component that allows the rotation of the sonar solidally with the second crankshaft</li>
   <li>pos_servo1_rad is alpha in rad</li>
   <li>pos_servo2_rad is beta in rad</li>